earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-4/Story-001-dev-kit-kanban-implementation/T001-gap-analysis-report.md

 ## Summary of Gap Analysis

-This document compares the `vibe-dev-kit`'s local Kanban policy (`KB/PM_and_Portfolio/rituals/policy/kanban-governance-policy.md`) and templates with the canonical framework policies (`packages/frameworks/kanban/policies/kanban-governance-policy.md` and templates).
+This document compares the `ai-dev-kit`'s local Kanban policy (`KB/PM_and_Portfolio/rituals/policy/kanban-governance-policy.md`) and templates with the canonical framework policies (`packages/frameworks/kanban/policies/kanban-governance-policy.md` and templates).

 ---